AdobeDocs/experience-manager-65.ja-JP/help/communities/calendar-basics-for-developers.md

 ### カレンダー機能 {#calendar-function}

-A community site structure that includes the [Calendar function](functions.md#calendar-function) will have a configured c `alendar`component.
+A community site structure that includes the [Calendar function](functions.md#calendar-function) will have a configured `calendar` component.
 The Calendar function supports identifying a [privileged member user group](users.md#privileged-members-group).

 ### Accessing Calendar Posts (UGC) {#accessing-calendar-posts-ugc}